 If you don't have Guinness or other dark stout, brown ale or red wine will work well flavour-wise instead.
 If you don't cook with alcohol at all, replace the beer with more stock, but make sure that it's a really good, flavourful one.

-If you are gluten-free, use your favourite gluten-free and vegan beer of choice, cornstarch instead of the flour, gluten-free soy sauce or Tamari and mushrooms instead of beefless tips/seitan.
+If you are gluten-free, use your favourite gluten-free and vegan beer of choice, cornstarch instead of flour, gluten-free soy sauce or Tamari and mushrooms instead of beefless tips/seitan.

 Guinness is vegan.
 If you use another brand, most manufacturers are happy to let you know if you shoot them a quick email.
 Or you can go to Barnivore's website or app and type in the brand name and it will tell you.